 - Battery advances to power the large energy requirements of running high-quality graphics

-The future of AR and VR lies in sleek, slim, lightweight, and beautiful headsets that seamlessly integrate with our day-to-day lives.
+The future of Augmented Reality and Virtual Reality lies in sleek, slim, lightweight, and beautiful headsets that seamlessly integrate with our day-to-day lives.
 Thanks to coming materials advances, our future devices will be cheaper, thinner, faster and more powerful.